aws-solutions-library-samples/guidance-for-automated-provisioning-of-application-ready-amazon-eks-clusters/README.md

 ## Overview

 The Guidance for Automated Provisioning of Application-Ready Amazon EKS Clusters is a collection of reference implementations for Amazon Elastic Kubernetes Service (EKS) designed to accelerate time it takes to launch a workload-ready EKS cluster.
-It includes an "opinionated" set of pre-configured and integrated tools/add-ons, and follows best practices to support core capabilities including Autoscaling, Observability, Networking and Security.
+It includes an "opinionated" set of pre-configured and integrated tools/add-ons and follows best practices to support core capabilities including Autoscaling, Observability, Networking and Security.

 This guidance addresses the following key points:

 - Provides a simplified process for setting up an application-ready EKS cluster.
 - Includes pre-configured tools and add-ons to support essential capabilities.
-- Aims to reduce the learning curve associated with deploying the first application-ready EKS cluster.
+- Aims to reduce the learning curve associated with deploying an application-ready EKS cluster.
 - Allows users to focus on deploying and testing applications rather than cluster setup.

 The motivation behind this project is to accelerate and simplify the process of setting up a cluster that is ready to support applications and workloads.
 We've heard from customers that there can be a learning curve associated with deploying your first application ready EKS cluster.
 This project aims to simplify the undifferentiated lifting, allowing you to focus on deploying and testing your applications.